raybandss/clan-6b6t-bot/README.md

 **Bot not responding to commands**
 - Ensure you ran `node deploy-commands.js` before starting the bot
+- If it's still not working, run `node diagnose-commands.js` then send the output in the support Discord.

 **MongoDB Connection Issues**
 - Check that your MongoDB URI is correct